Pfizergate: Investigations and responses

 Throughout the Summer of 2021, the German news website Netzpolitik.org requested access to these messages, but the request was refused.
-Afterwards, they turned to the European Ombudsman, Emily O'Reilly, who opened an investigation on the 16th of September.
+Afterwards, they turned to the European Ombudsman, Emily O'Reilly, who opened an investigation on 16 September.
 She too was refused access to the messages, with the Commission claiming they had no obligation to conserve the messages.
 This statements led the Ombudsman to file a complaint in January 2022, accusing them of maladministration and urging the EU executive to "conduct a more thorough search for relevant messages".
 In response, EU Transparency Commissioner Věra Jourová said the search for text messages between von der Leyen and Bourla "did not yield any results".
-Finally, on the 12th of July 2022, the Ombudsman severely criticized the Commission and, against that background, confirmed her finding of maladministration.
+Finally, on 12 July 2022, the Ombudsman severely criticized the Commission and, against that background, confirmed her finding of maladministration.

 Later, in October, the European Public Prosecutor's Office (EPPO), an independent EU body responsible for investigating and prosecuting financial crimes, exceptionally confirmed that it had an ongoing investigation into the acquisition of COVID-19 vaccines in the European Union.
 In the same month, Commission Vice-President Margaritis Schinas stated in defense of the Commission that "the handling of this access to documents request leaves the regrettable impression of an EU institution that is not forthcoming on matters of significant public interest", adding that "nobody can negotiate the complexity of these contracts, by SMS or alone.
 This was a very well-structured procedure between the member states and the Commission".

 In January 2023, lawmakers in the Parliament's special committee on COVID-19 proposed to invite von der Leyen to answer questions on the contract.
 However, in February, the Conference of Presidents of the European Parliament refused the request to hold a public grilling.
 Instead they decided to ask von der Leyen to answer questions in private at some point in the future.